nathanwentworth/nathanwentworth/_blog/wishlist.md

 ### Books

-- The Wind Up Bird Chronicle by Haruki Murakami
 - Snow Crash by Neal Stephenson
 - **Neuromancer** by William Gibson
 - **The Left Hand of Darkness** by Ursula K. Le Guin